dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 19: Januray 17, 2017

+**Today's Progress**: 1:14 working with #Javascript30

+**Thoughts**: Lessons 12 and 13: Key sequence detection.
+Worked more with JS event listeners and arrays.
+Got a solid understanding of the .splice method. .join method as well... converting array values to csv string and analyze.
+Lesson 13 would slide an image into its space once the page is scrolled half way down into the image's x/y location.
+Basically worked with image coordinates and css transitions fired on the image objects once scrolling is tracked to a specific region in the Y axis.
+Interesting!

 ###Day 18: Januray 16, 2017

 **Today's Progress**: 1:30 working on #Javascript30 HTML5 video player.